traytenyumingzhang/configurationalllm/README.md

 # Configurational LLM

-A cross-platform application for processing scientific literature using large language models, with support for both Claude and OpenAI APIs.
+A cross-platform application for processing scientific literature using large language models, with support for customised APIs.

 ## Overview